How to determine the cost of making an app ?

-Adding features to your mobile app will increase the price of development by a significant amount.
+Adding features to your mobile app will increase the cost of making an app by a significant amount.
 The most popular mobile apps have specific facets, such as user profiles, log in systems, rating systems, in-app payment methods, ads, and much more.

 Generally, initial prototypes and versions of apps have the bare minimum required for the user to engage with the app; your “version 1” should consequently include only the features that you deem most necessary for your users to understand your app.